19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 Ginger oil is the result of distilling fresh or dried ginger.
 Its consistency is thin, and the color is light yellow.

-The main advantage of ginger oil over the other forms is that it can be used topically conveniently.
+The main advantage of ginger oil over the other forms is that you can use it topically.
 In this manner, it can relieve gas (when applied over the abdomen), backache, arthritis, muscle pain, rheumatism, and fractures, as well as stimulate your circulatory system and revitalize your libido (when applied as a massage) (49).

 2 or 3 drops of ginger oil may also be inhaled via diffuser, vaporizer, or good ol’ cotton ball or handkerchief to help relieve sinusitis, sore throat, runny nose, and energize your mind and body (50).